 6. Zesty Paws Allergy Relief Chews Peanut Butter

-- Peanut butter flavor: Appeals to picky or sensitive dogs
+- Peanut butter flavor: Appeals to dogs who dislike standard flavors

-Compared to standard-flavored chews, this option prioritizes palatability.
-The main tradeoff is that flavor preferences can vary, so not all dogs will respond the same.
+Compared to more traditional flavors, this product prioritizes palatability.
+The tradeoff is that not all dogs may prefer peanut butter, and the jar size is moderate.

 7. GOODGROWLIES Dog Allergy Relief Chews